huggingface/datasets/metrics/frugalscore/README.md

 FrugalScore is a reference-based metric for Natural Language Generation (NLG) model evaluation.
 It is based on a distillation approach that allows to learn a fixed, low cost version of any expensive NLG metric, while retaining most of its original performance.

 The FrugalScore models are obtained by continuing the pretraining of small models on a synthetic dataset constructed using summarization, backtranslation and denoising models.
 During the training, the small models learn the internal mapping of the expensive metric, including any similarity function.
-The FrugalScore models are obtained by continuing the pretraining of small models on a synthetic dataset constructed using summarization, backtranslation and denoising models.
-During the training, the small models learn the internal mapping of the expensive metric, including any similarity function.

 ## How to use

 When loading FrugalScore, you can indicate the model you wish to use to compute the score.
 The default model is `moussaKam/frugalscore_tiny_bert-base_bert-score`, and a full list of models can be found in the [Limitations and bias](#Limitations-and-bias) section.